fboucquez/symbol-bootstrap/docs/run.md

   -t, --timeout=timeout  [default: 60000] If running in detached mode, how long before timing out (in MS)

+  --resetData            It reset the database and node data but keeps the generated configuration, keys, voting tree
+                         files and block 1

 EXAMPLE
   $ symbol-bootstrap run
 ```